DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 It is based on gpss (greenplum streaming server) so will work just with greenplum 5.16 or above. https://gpdb.docs.pivotal.io/5160/greenplum-stream/overview.html

-The connector will attach to a rabbitmq queue specified at configuration time will batch a certain amount of elements specified and will ask the gpss server to push them on a greenplum table.
+The connector will attach to a rabbitmq queue specified at configuration time will batch a certain amount of elements specified in memory and will then ask the gpss server to push them on a greenplum table.

 These are the steps to run the software: